 I’m a big believer in EOS, the Entrepreneurial Operating System.
-It’s a framework that helps companies achieve alignment, accountability, and growth through simple, practical tools.
+It’s a framework that helps companies get aligned, stay accountable, and grow.

-One of the foundational tools in EOS is identifying your company’s core values.
-These aren’t aspirational phrases or marketing taglines.
-They’re meant to reflect the behaviors and attitudes that already exist in your best people.
-The ones you want to see in every team member.
+One of the foundational pieces of EOS is figuring out your company’s core values.
+These aren’t supposed to be aspirational phrases you slap on your website.
+They’re meant to capture the behaviors and attitudes already alive in your best people.
+The ones you’d clone if you could.

-Core values are meant to become the backbone of your culture, guiding how you hire, lead, and grow.
-But I often wonder how many companies go through the exercise, write down their values, maybe add them to their website, and then forget they exist.
+When done right, core values become the backbone of your culture.
+They guide how you hire, how you lead, how you grow.
+But I’ve seen companies go through the exercise, write them down, maybe add them to the “About Us” page, and then… nothing.
+They gather dust.

-That’s why I’m writing this post.
-To give an example of what it looks like when core values are actually lived.
+That’s why I wanted to share what it looks like when core values are lived, not just listed.

-At my previous company, I was both the CMO and a co-founder.
-I sat in the marketing seat on the leadership team, so everything in this post is based on firsthand experience as a marketing leader and business owner.
+At my previous company, I was the CMO and a co-founder.
+I sat in the marketing seat on the leadership team, so everything I’m about to tell you comes from firsthand experience, both as a marketer and a business owner.

-Initially I thought our core values would be a nice addition to the About section of our website but I didn’t fully understand their power at the time.
+When we first defined our values, I’ll admit, I thought they’d be a nice addition to our website.
+I didn’t fully understand their power yet.

 Our Core Values